Adrian Mutu: Fiorentina

-Later career
+Cesena

 On 23 June 2011, it was officially announced that Cesena had signed Mutu on a two-year contract.
-On 15 January, Mutu scored two goals versus Novara and took his tally to 101 goals in Serie A. After a couple of unconvincing games, on 11 April, Mutu scored a goal against Genoa, to eventually earn a draw for Cesena.

-In the summer of 2012, after Cesena relegated from Serie A, the two parties ended the contract by mutual consent.
+On 15 January 2012, Mutu scored two goals in a 3–1 win over Novara and took his tally to 101 goals in Serie A. After scoring the first goal, Mutu ran to the bench, grabbed a T-shirt, and held it up to the cameras, revealing the message: "100 times.
+Quiet!
+Just Mutu!".
+Following a couple of unconvincing games, on 11 April, Mutu scored a goal against Genoa, which eventually earned a draw for Cesena.
+In the summer of 2012, after Cesena suffered relegation to Serie B, the two parties ended the contract by mutual consent.
+Mutu recorded a total of 271 matches and 103 goals in Serie A.